 Sugar and egg whites were whisked over a double boiler, then beat till the mixture reached room temperature before melted white chocolate and loads of butter was whisked in.
 The recipe originated from The Ghirardelli Chocolate Cookbook, a souvenir from a family vacation in San Francisco.
 As I was flipping through the cookbook in Ghirardelli Square, I was encouraged by surrounding chocoholics to make the purchase.

-Perfect for White Chocolate Lovers
+Perfect Cupcakes for White Chocolate Lovers

 I probably make cupcakes less than 6 times a year.
 So when I do, they are devoured quickly.
 I’m more of a cookie eater, but the family adores these mini-cakes piled with fluffy frosting.
 And I must admit, I do lick the frosting bowl clean.
 It is one exquisite treat.
 Since the child who is quite ho-hum about white chocolate happened to be away at college, there was nary a gripe about these babies.
-And I didn’t miss my post dinner cookie one bit.
+And I didn’t miss my post-dinner cookie one bit.
 Share these Ghirardelli Vanilla Cupcakes with White Chocolate Buttercream with the white chocolate lovers in your life!
 They’ll give them rave reviews, I promise!!

-Tips for Making Perfect Cupcakes
+Tips for Making Perfect Vanilla Cupcakes

-Like with cakes, there are the typical tips to make the best cupcakes.
-Reading through the recipe directions a couple times before starting always helps, especially with recipes incorporating unfamiliar techniques, is always recommended.
+Like with cakes, there are typical tips to make the best cupcakes.
+Reading through the recipe directions a couple of times before starting always helps, especially with recipes incorporating unfamiliar techniques, is always recommended.

 - Ingredients like eggs and butter should be at room temperature most times.
 In this case, the egg whites will be heated, so they do not need to be at room temp, but the whole eggs should.

 - To hurry the eggs along, set them in a bowl of hot, not boiling, water for about 15 minutes.